ritabc/rails-decision-log/README.md

   - all circles and decisions; Decisions are sorted by name, circle, or date decided, or filtered by circle or whether it has a review by date
 * Login required for 'leader' tier.
 Above, plus can:
   - Add/Edit/delete own circle's decision
-  - Add new circle
-  - Update circles
-  - Delete circles (iff circle has no decisions)
   - Delete self
   - Edit self
 * Login required for 'super' tier.
 Above, plus can: